rdplus2015/cineQuest/README.md

       - 403 → index.html
       - 404 → index.html
 - GitHub Secrets:

   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`
   - `ÀPI_KEY`

+  - **Note:** don't forget to update the s3 bucket name and CloudFront distribution name in your `deploy.yml`

 ### Deployment Steps

-1. Push your code to the `main` branch.
+1. Push your code to the
+   `main` branch.

 2. GitHub Actions will:
    - Build the app with Vite and install all dependencies
    - Upload the contents of `dist/` to the S3 bucket